-Tenants are removed from there homes a hotel set to be closed by the city hours before the eviction was supposed to take place.
+Tenants are removed from their homes a hotel set to be closed by the city hours before the eviction was supposed to take place.
 Police forcefully removed tenants not allowing them to gather possessions

 One or more scans of original printed documents are included here.
 To read the text of these documents, please activate the Read the Text tab.

 Outcry Over Evictions at Seedy Hotel

 Almost four hours before tenants were expecting to be evicted, police armed with sledgehammers broke into the rooms of a Tenderloin hotel this morning and threw about 40 tenants into the street.

 Some residents of the Iłotel Zee were asleep when the police arrived at 830 a.m.
 Others, who were naked, said police watched as they got dressed or made them put their clothes on in the hallway.
 No one had more than two minutes to get out.

 “They wouldn’t even let me get my baby’s bottle or put clothes on her,” said a weeping Felicia Atkins.
 19, sitting on the hood of an old blue Chrysler in front of the building.

 Her 1-month old baby, Ladaysha, was swathed only in a thin blanket.
 Atkins said the infant suffers from a heart murmur and has a bad cold.